 Building from the ground up

 Now that you’ve decided to start your videography business, make it official.
 Before you run out and begin doing work, you need to create a legal entity.
 There are multiple options to choose from including a sole proprietorship, partnership, LLC, or corporation.
-If you are unsure of which will work best for you, learn more from the Small Business Administration or the IRS.
+If you are unsure which will work best for you, learn more from the Small Business Administration or the IRS.
 If you need further assistance, we recommend looking into an online service such as Legal Zoom or contacting an attorney in your area.

 Setting up your financials